Icho2/vasp_emu/examples/O2_relaxation/README.md

 # Example: O2 Relaxation

-This example focuses on relaxing the bond length of an oxygen dimer through geometry optimization with the Broyden-Fletcher-Goldfarb-Shanno (BFGS) algorithm.
+This example focuses on relaxing the bond length of an oxygen dimer through geometry optimization with the Broyden-Fletcher-Goldfarb-Shanno (BFGS) algorithm using a potential from Open Catalyst Project (OCP).

 ## Input